BlinkUX/craftcms-project-starter/README.md

 ## Under the Hood

-This project scaffolding is pretty opinionated and makes use of the following tools, open source projects, and architecture methodologies:
+This project scaffolding is rather opinionated and makes use of the following tools, open source projects, and architecture methodologies:

 * [Craft CMS](https://craftcms.com/) - Craft is a content-first CMS that aims to make life enjoyable for developers and content managers alike.
 * [Element API for Craft CMS](https://github.com/craftcms/element-api) - Craft CMS plugin to create a JSON API/Feed for your elements in Craft.